 How Long do you Stay at an Entry Level Position?

 The short answer is: as long as it takes to gain the necessary skills to get you into the next job you want.
 Hopefully, your entry role challenged you and forced you to learn quickly.
 But even if you’re still learning there, that might not be the end goal for you.
 Many people find out in their first job that they want to take a slightly different direction.
 Use the next job as a transition.

 If you’ve landed your second job already that means you’ve gained enough skills and learned to market them well enough to take the next step.
 This points towards you having already gleaned the most you cold out of the first position.

 If you're still looking for the next job, you can't think about quitting your first one yet.
 Work on beefing up your work experience.
 Learn how to apply to jobs you don't completely qualify for.

 Never Leave Without a Job Offer in Hand

 Regardless of how long you stay at your first job out of college make sure you have a job offer from Company #2 before putting in your two weeks with Company #1.
 The conventional wisdom that “the best time to find a job is when you already have one” is absolutely true.
 A prospective employer will look more favorably on your resume when she sees that you’ve been with your current company for 8 months and are now looking for a new opportunity than when she sees you left after just 8 months and are now job searching.

 How Long to Stay at Your First Job in Engineering

-Engineering is field where most positions, even entry level, take months to get up to speed and start contributing.
+Engineering is a field where most positions, even entry-level, take months to get up to speed and start contributing.
 This means you might not actually produce more than you take home in salary until 6 months to 12 months into the job.
-For this reason, engineering companies in particular want to see that you have been loyal to companies in the past.
+For this reason, engineering companies, in particular, want to see that you have been loyal to companies in the past.